 Welcome to the web pages for our seminar series on Sustainable Digital Transformations.
-These seminars are organized as a collaboration between the SustainDiT project (Sustainable Digital Transformations, part of NTNU Sustainability), NTNU+NAV+HMN collaboration program, and NTNU Digital’s Center for Sustainable ICT, CESICT.
-Please let Babak Farshchian know if you are interested in these seminars and want to get involved.
+These seminars are organized as a collaboration between the SustainDiT project (Sustainable Digital Transformations, part of NTNU Sustainability), NTNU+NAV+HMN collaboration program, NTNU Digital’s Center for Sustainable ICT, CESICT, and our research group Digital Publics.
+Please let Tangni or Babak know if you are interested in these seminars and want to get involved.

 The goal of our seminars is to bring together researchers and practitioners who are interested in the sustainability aspects of our digital technologies.
 If you are doing research on specific classes of digital technologies (for instance algorithms, sensors, platforms, automation) with a sustainability focus, your are welcome to submit an abstract to our seminar.
 This seminar is intended for early career researchers such as postdocs, Phd candidate and master students.
 With this seminar we aim to:

 - Provide a forum for you to meet with practitioners and academics, have the opportunity to present your work, and get in touch with interested parties for further collaboration.

 - Provide feedback on your research in form of written peer reviews but also face-to-face meetings with experts in the subject area.